-The System Protection Coordination Standard Drafting Team (SPCSDT) created a new results-based standard, PRC-027-1, with the stated purpose: "To coordinate Protection Systems for Interconnecting Elements, such that Protection System components operate in the intended sequence during Faults."
-This standard incorporates and clarifies the coordination aspects of Requirements R2 and R3 from PRC-001-2.
-The SPCSDT is soliciting stakeholder feedback on draft 4 of PRC-027-1 during a 45-day formal comment period with parallel ballot.
+The System Protection Coordination Standard Drafting Team (SPCSDT) created a new results-based standard, PRC-027-1, with the stated purpose 'to coordinate Protection Systems for Interconnecting Elements, such that Protection System components operate in the intended sequence during Faults.'
+This standard incorporates and clarifies the coordination aspects of Requirements R2 and R3 from PRC-001-2 (formerly R3 and R4 of PRC-001-1).
+The SPCSDT is requesting a posting for stakeholder comments for a 45-day formal comment period and ballot.

 Anticipated Actions Anticipated Date

-45-day Formal Comment Period with Ballot November - December 2013
+45-day Formal Comment Period with Ballot September - November 2013

-Final Ballot March 2014
+Final Ballot December 2013

-BOT Adoption May 2014
+BOT Adoption February 2014